Gustavomurta/tinyGo_my_experiments/Raspberry_Pico/DVM_4halfDigits/readme.md

 The circuit was assembled with the Raspberry Pico - RP2040.
 But it can be modified for the Raspberry Pico 2 including WIFI and Bluetooth - Raspberry Pico W.

-To vary the range of voltages to be measured, voltage dividers with precision resistors can be implemented.
+To vary the range of voltages to be measured, voltage dividers with precision resistors can be implemented at input of the DVM.
 The same circuit is used in modern voltmeters.

 **I'm already getting measurements from 0 to 2,5000 V**.
 But the project is ongoing to improve performance.